goesbysinu/rps/README.md

-A simple browser based rock, paper, scissors game
-Open the browser console and start playing
+A simple browser based rock, paper, scissors game.
+Open the browser console and start playing.